 Skip to content

-Shodo Calligraphy
+Shodo Calligraphy and Sumi-e ink painting

 Introduction to my work

-Shodo is the way of traditional brush calligraphy.
+Shodo is the Way of traditional brush calligraphy.
 Sho means to write; Do means the way, the path, the arts, the Tao, life’s path.
 Shodo uses many of the aspects of “flow” found in tai chi.

 There are three styles to Shodo.